Ah, studying a new language abroad. Isn’t that the dream?

 You have to go out of your comfort zone and flatly request an introduction.
 This makes your job of making friends so much easier because the other person’s credibility rubs off on you and you instantly gain the acceptance of the group.
 They may not know you from Adam, but by virtue of being introduced by a trusted friend, you make it so much easier on yourself.
 And guess what, you’ve just increased your acquaintances several fold.

 Plop yourself into their group.
 Join their activities and show up in places they meet.
-Branch out and soon enough, you’ll find yourself in a middle of a social web that gives you the maximum number and variety of genuine experiences to really learn a language abroad.
+Branch out and soon enough, you’ll find yourself in a middle of a social web that gives you the maximum number and variety of genuine experiences to really uncover how to learn a language abroad.

 Suddenly you’ll find yourself in a group of guys who bike on Sundays to gaze at the marvelous view of the countryside.
 Or perhaps you get ringside seats to how native speakers wield their language by witnessing them tease and give each other a hard time during a Saturday night beer session.